 GeneCards Summary for RGS4 Gene

 RGS4 (Regulator Of G-Protein Signaling 4) is a Protein Coding gene.
-Diseases associated with RGS4 include schizophrenia.
+Diseases associated with RGS4 include schizophrenia and psychotic disorder.
 Among its related pathways are Signaling by GPCR and Activation of cAMP-Dependent PKA.
-GO annotations related to this gene include calmodulin binding and GTPase activator activity.
+GO annotations related to this gene include GTPase activator activity and G-protein alpha-subunit binding.
 An important paralog of this gene is RGS18.

 UniProtKB/Swiss-Prot for RGS4 Gene